Amenable hyperbolic groups: Focal actions and confining automorphisms

 \subsection{From focal actions to focal hyperbolic groups}

-The following proposition reduces the proof of Theorem \ref{thm:Contracting} to a statement in terms of metric groups: A group $(\Gamma,d)$ is regular focal if and only if it has a subgroup $G$ with a semidirect decomposition $G= H \rtimes \la \alpha \ra$ and a subset $A$ so that $\alpha$ is confining into $A$ and the inclusion map $(G,d_S)\to (\Gamma,d)$ is a quasi-isometry.
+The following proposition reduces the proof of Theorem~\ref{thm:Contracting} to a statement in terms of metric groups: A group $(\Gamma,d)$ is regular focal if and only if it has a subgroup $G$ with a semidirect decomposition $G= H \rtimes \la \alpha \ra$ and a subset $A$ so that $\alpha$ is confining into $A$ and the inclusion map $(G,d_S)\to (\Gamma,d)$ is a quasi-isometry.

 \begin{prop} Let $G$ be a group acting by isometries on a hyperbolic metric space $X$, and let $o\in X$.
 Let $d_G$ be any left-invariant pseudo-metric on $G$ such that the orbit map $(G,d_G)\rightarrow G\cdot o$ is a quasi-isometry.
-Then \begin{itemize} \item[(i)] the action is focal if and only if $(G,d_G)$ is a focal hyperbolic group; \item[(ii)] the action is regular focal if and only if $(G,d_G)$ is a regular focal hyperbolic group. \end{itemize} \end{prop}
+Then \begin{itemize} \item[(i)] the action is focal if and only if $(G,d_G)$ is hyperbolic and the left $G$-action on $(G,d_G)$ is focal; \item[(ii)] the action is regular focal if and only if $(G,d_G)$ is hyperbolic and the left $G$-action on $(G,d_G)$ is regular focal. \end{itemize} \end{prop}

 Let us start with two useful lemmas.

 \begin{lem} Let $f$ be a homogeneous quasicharacter on a group $G$.
 Suppose that $f$ is bounded in restriction to some normal subgroup $N$.
 Then $f$ induces a (homogeneous) quasicharacter on $G/N$.
 In particular if all homogeneous quasicharacter of $G/N$ are characters, then so is $f$. \end{lem} \begin{proof} Let $g\in G$ and $n\in N$.
 Using that $f$ is bounded on $N$, we get for some $n_k\in N$ and some bounded $A=A(g,n,k)$.
 Letting $k$ tend to infinity, we obtain that $f(gn)=f(g)$, which proves the lemma. \end{proof}